Agnimandur/Red-Crab-Inn-Bot/README.md

 [<img alt="reaper logo" src="reaper.png">](https://discord.com/api/oauth2/authorize?client_id=791162942459478016&permissions=2080894065&scope=bot)
 # Red Crab Inn Discord Bot
 Code for a discord bot built in python on repl.it.
 Due to integration with UptimeRobot, this bot will run continuously!
 The primary function of the bot is to play the game *[Reaper](https://artofproblemsolving.com/reaper)*, a math game created by folks at AOPS.
+Reaper is a game of strategy and patience, and anywhere from 2 to over a thousand players can play!
+Depending on the type of game you want, a Reaper game might last as little as 2 minutes to as much as several months!

 To add this bot to your discord server, use **[this link](https://discord.com/api/oauth2/authorize?client_id=791162942459478016&permissions=2080894065&scope=bot)**.